Famine in India: Local beliefs

+1966–1967 West Bengal food crisis (famine)

+The 1966–1967 food crisis in West Bengal was a period of severe food scarcity and civil unrest triggered by consecutive monsoon failures, resulting in major agricultural deficits and hyperinflation of essential grains.
+The crisis led to the widespread "Food Movements," where peasants, student groups, and leftist political parties protested to demand basic food rations and kerosene.
+The state government responded to the demonstrations with police force, which included instances of police firing that resulted in fatalities among the protestors.

+Controversy remains surrounding the official death toll of the crisis.
+While the Government of India officially acknowledged fewer than 3,000 starvation-related deaths nationally—often classifying casualties under malnutrition or disease—contemporary critics and independent political analysts accused authorities of deliberately suppressing information and underreporting data to hide the true scale of the tragedy.
+Independent historical estimates place the actual toll from starvation, associated epidemics, and state crackdowns at more than 20,000 deaths.

 Bihar drought

 The Bihar drought of 1966–1967 was a minor drought with relatively very few deaths from starvation as compared to earlier famines.
 The drought demonstrated the ability of the Indian government to deal with the worst of drought-related circumstances.
-The official death toll from starvation in the Bihar drought was 2353, roughly half of which occurred in the state of Bihar.
+The official death toll from starvation in the Bihar drought was 2353, roughly half of which occurred in Bihar.
 No significant increase in the number of infant deaths from famine was found in the Bihar drought.

 The annual production of food grains had dropped in Bihar from 7.5 million tonnes in 1965–1966 to 7.2 million tonnes in 1966–1967 during the Bihar drought.
 There was an even sharper drop in 1966–67 to 4.3 million tonnes.
 The national grain production dropped from 89.4 million tonnes in 1964–1965 to 72.3 in 1965–1966 — a 19% drop.
 The rise in prices of food grains caused migration and starvation, but the public distribution system, relief measures by the government, and voluntary organizations limited the impact.
 On a number of occasions, the Indian-government sought food and grain from the United States to provide replacement for damaged crops, however US food aid was limited by Lyndon B. Johnson in retaliation for Indian criticism on the US's role in the Vietnam War.
 The government set up more than 20,000 fair-price stores to provide food at regulated prices for the poor or those with limited incomes.
 A large-scale famine in Bihar was averted due to this import, although livestock and crops were destroyed.
 Other reasons for successfully averting a large-scale drought were employing various drought prevention measures such as improving communication abilities, issuing drought bulletins over the radio, and offering employment to those affected by drought in government public works projects.

 The Bihar drought of 1966–1967 gave impetus to further changes in agricultural policy and this resulted in the Green Revolution.